 How Do I Make My Shower Floor Non Slip?

-- Clear, anti-slip tape strips are easy to install and offer an ultra-non-slip shower floor.
-The strips are adhesive on the backside and stick very well to a clean and dry shower floor.
+- Clear, anti-slip tape strips are easy to install and offer an ultra-non-slip shower or tub floor.
+The strips are adhesive on the backside and stick very well to a clean and dry surface.

 - Slate, granite, or limestone floors are the best natural stone options for the inside of your shower floor or even the entire bathroom floor.
 Add on a layer of non-slip stone treatment, and you are left with the best senior slip-proof floor of them all.